suma-nunna/aircraft-viewer/README.md

 > Our focus: We're looking for code that is **clean**, **readable** and **maintainable**.

-If you have any questions feel free to contact us via joachim.roppert@time-matters.com.
+If you have any questions feel free to contact us:
+- Joachim / joachim.roppert@time-matters.com
+- Sascha / sascha.kurr@time-matters.com

 # The task